 view entire document:

-For all those age 15 and older
+For persons 12 years of age and older

 view entire document: